Reducing Marketplace Interference Bias Via Shadow Prices: Introduction

-In this paper, we explore an alternate approach.
-Instead of modifying the experimental design, we propose a method for directly removing most interference bias from user-split experiments.
+Instead of modifying the experimental design, in this paper we propose a method for directly removing most interference bias from user-split experiments.
 Most existing works assume that removing bias from a marketplace user-split experiment is a very difficult task.
-Often, these papers considers experiments in platforms like Airbnb or Amazon where interference is caused by customer choice, which is quite difficult to model correctly.
-In contrast, we consider how to reduce interference bias in matching-based marketplaces, where the platform assigns supply units to demand units via a matching algorithm.
-Examples of such platforms include ride-hailing and delivery.
-We argue in this work that because such matching-based platforms control the matching assignment, they have a great deal of knowledge about the interference structure.
-They can thus leverage this knowledge to remove most of the marketplace interference bias from user-split experiments.
+Often, these papers consider experiments in platforms like Airbnb or Amazon where interference is caused by customer choice, which is difficult to model correctly and tractably.
+In contrast, we consider generalized matching marketplaces, where the platform assigns supply units to demand units via a matching or network flow algorithm.
+Examples of such settings include ride-hailing, delivery, and supply chains.
+We argue that because such generalized matching platforms control the flow of units through the system, they have a great deal of knowledge about the interference structure.
+They can leverage this information to remove most of the marketplace interference bias from user-split experiments.

 We consider a model with a finite number of supply and demand types.
 Each type has a given Poisson arrival rate under the control policy.
-The treatment being considered is a demand-side one and, therefore, it affects the arrival rates of the different demand types.
+We consider a demand-side treatment which affects these demand arrival rates.
 We do not assume the platform knows any of these arrival rates.
 The platform has a matching value $v_{i,j}$ for assigning a demand unit of type $i$ to a supply unit of type $j$.
-After collecting a number of demand and supply requests for a certain amount of time, the platform runs a matching cycle where it assigns supply units to demand units via a linear program (LP).
-The platform's goal is to estimate the global treatment effect, the difference in value between global treatment and global control, from an experiment where part of the users are assigned to the treatment group and another part to the control group.
+After collecting demand and supply requests for a certain amount of time, the platform runs a matching cycle where it assigns supply units to demand units via a network flow linear program (LP).
+The platform's goal is to quantify the global treatment effect, i.e., the difference in value between the setting where all units are treated and the setting where no units are treated.
+Because these settings are not simultaneously observable, the platform must use data from an experiment in which a fraction of users (treatment group) are exposed to treatment, while the remaining users (control group) are not.

-We consider two estimators of the global treatment effect.
-The first is the standard RCT estimator, which estimates the global value of the treatment by comparing the total value obtained by treatment units with the total value obtained by control units.
-The second estimator, which we call the \emph{shadow price} (SP) estimator, uses the shadow prices of the matching LP's constraints to calculate the value of the treatment.
-Intuitively, the shadow price of a demand constraint measures the incremental value of an additional unit of demand, and therefore captures the true value of increasing (or reducing) demand.